 Communicate with The Owner

 Both AirBNB and VRBO allow you to communicate with the owner by email prior to booking.
 I will often have questions about details not found in the listing, and have emailed owners many times while deciding whether or not to book a rental.
-I get my questions answered, plus responsive helpful owners predict a surprise-free stay.
+I get my questions answered, plus responsive helpful owners predict a surprise-free stay, like this one we had in Malta with some truly great owners.

 Booking.com – My Favorite Alternative